muarshad01/LLM/Notes/lecture07_notes.md

-## Tokenization
+#### Stages
-* Data preparation and sampling
+1. Data preparation and sampling, attention mechanism, and nderstanding the LLM architecture.
+2. Training Loop, model evaluation, and loading pre-trained weights.
+3. Fine-tuning, training on smaller very specific datasets.

+***

+#### Data Preparation and Sampling
 * Pre-training
-* We will build a Tokenizer fully from scratch.
+* We'll build a Tokenizer fully from scratch.
-* We will also build an Encoder-and-Decoder from scratch.
+* We'll build an Encoder and Decoder from scratch.

-## Stages

-#### Stage-1
-1. Data preparation and sampling
-2. Attention mechanism
-3. understanding the LLM architecture.

-#### Stage-2
-* involves pre-training and building the foundational model so that involves the training Loop, model evaluation, and loading pre-trained weights.

-#### Stage-3
-* involves fine-tuning, training on smaller very specific datasets.

-* LLMs are just NN.
-*  right so you need data the parameters of the LLM are optimized and then we have some output.

 ***